 Patients sometimes come in saying they want a specific size of implant because they liked the results of a family member or friend who had the same implants.
 The problem is that each person’s body is unique, and what looks great on one woman may not be the best approach for your goals.
 The majority of women want results that look proportional to the rest of their bodies, and the best implant size and profile can only be determined after I examine a patient and recommend what I think will match her cosmetic goals.

 At the consultation, we’ll also discuss other aspects of the surgery, such as where to make the incision and whether a patient wants the implant placed above or below the pectoral muscle.
 These choices can also be influenced by the shape, size, and type of implant chosen.

 I perform hundreds of breast augmentation procedures each year and take pride in getting results that exceed my patients’ expectations.
-If you’re considering getting breast implants and want more information, contact us using the online form to request a consultation or give us a call at either (925) 967-2804 (San Ramon) or (209) 834-0626 (Tracy) to schedule an appointment.
+If you’re considering plastic surgery and you’re in Modesto or Pleasanton, CA, or the Bay Area, contact us using the online form to request a consultation.
+You can also call us directly at either (925) 967-2804 (San Ramon) or (209) 834-0626 (Tracy) to schedule an appointment.